-Yes - Purchased (domestic) 0 - Purchased (foreign) 0 - In-kind (domestic) Yes - In-kind (foreign)
+Yes - Purchased (domestic) 0 - In-kind (domestic) 0 - Purchased (foreign) Yes - In-kind (foreign)

 NOTES:

 Some students' parents paid all or part of the cost of the meal; some contributed in-kind to the school feeding program.
 The program used some packaged and processed foods which were bought from within the country.